nubank/workspaces/README.md

 Each column size has 120~140px, varies depending on page width.

+### Card actions

+In the card header you will see the card title (which is the name of the card symbol) on the left, and at the right two icons.
+The first icon is the "more", mouse over it to see some card available actions:

+* `Source`: open a modal with the card source code
+* `Solo`: open a new workspace containing just this card using the whole workspace space
+* `Size`: prints the current card size in the browser console

 ### Workspace actions

 When you have an open workspace, there is a toolbar with some action buttons, here is